Diversity & Inclusion

 - Nondiscrimination Policy

-- CULTURAL COMPETENCY: Practicing an ongoing awareness of one’s own identity and biases, and taking action to learn and honor the varying cultural and community norms of students and their families
+- CULTURALLY RESPONSIVE: Practicing an ongoing awareness of one’s own identity and biases, and taking action to learn and honor the varying cultural and community norms of students and their families.

 - DIVERSITY: The range of differences represented in our community.